oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta faq.md

 **Q: Will my access token expire?**
 A: Tokens are tied to your email and require an active subscription.
 If you resubscribe, your token is automatically re-enabled.
 Compromised tokens will be revoked and cannot be renewed.

-**Q: What data does the beta program collect?**
+**Q: I have concerns about security and privacy.
+What data does the beta program collect?**
-A: For privacy reasons, Vertical Tabs Beta and [Beta Helper](https://github.com/oxdc/obsidian-vertical-tabs-beta-helper) do not collect device information.
-Only your email and subscription status are tracked for access management.
+A: Security and privacy are top priorities.
+The [Beta Helper](https://github.com/oxdc/obsidian-vertical-tabs-beta-helper) plugin communicates with the beta program infrastructure hosted at `vertical-tabs-prod.oxdc.dev` to verify your access token and download updates. **No personal data, vault contents, or device information is collected or transmitted.
+Additionally, there is absolutely no client-side telemetry or usage tracking.** Your access token is stored locally in Obsidian's plugin settings and is only used for authentication.
+All communications use HTTPS encryption.
+Email notifications are delivered via [Resend](https://resend.com).
+Beta builds include reproducible build verification—see [[verify build.md|Verifying Reproducible Beta Builds]] for independent verification instructions.
 For complete details, please review [[security|Security and Privacy Policy]].

 **Q: What security features are implemented in beta versions?**
 A: Beta versions include enhanced security measures _not_ present in stable versions: